MANAGERS AND EXECUTIVES (EB-1)

 Using our cutting-edge online platform, you will be able to access, check the status of, and edit your case information from anywhere.
 Need to submit documents to your attorney?
 Login when it’s convenient and even from your mobile device.

 Comfortably Access Your Case

-If either of the above descriptions describe you, then you should consider the EB-1C Immigrant and Green Card eligible visa category.
-This visa allows foreign nationals who are executives or managers of U.S. affiliated entities abroad, the opportunity to immigrate to the United States with relatively little difficulty.
-Unlike with visas in the EB-3 category, because its an EB-1 subcategory, no costly and time-consuming Department of Labor, labor certification process is necessary.
+If either of the above descriptions describes you, then you should consider the EB-1C Immigrant and Green Card eligible visa category.
+This visa allows foreign nationals who are executives or managers of U.S.-affiliated entities abroad, the opportunity to immigrate to the United States with relatively little difficulty.
+Unlike with visas in the EB-3 category, because it’s an EB-1 subcategory, no costly and time-consuming Department of Labor, labor certification process is necessary.

 Other Options for Managers and Executives